- New mandatory public health measures in effect April 6.

 The objective of the program is to help more Albertans become Class 1 drivers.
 This will help support the economy by keeping the province’s supply chain open by ensuring an adequate number of Class 1 drivers are available.

-The Driving Back to Work Grant is administered by Manpower Services, Ballad Consulting Group, and driver training schools and financially supported by the Government of Alberta.
+The Driving Back to Work Grant is administered by third party contractors, driver training schools and financially supported by the Government of Alberta.

 For more information, read the Driving Back to Work Grant Program Applicant Guide.